Namya13Jain/aging_together/README.md

 In addition to AI, the app could also expand its mentorship program to include professionals from various fields.
 This would provide seniors with a broader range of expertise and opportunities for learning, enabling them to stay engaged and up-to-date on the latest trends and developments in their areas of interest.
 Even group sessions in offline mode would be incorporated to help help the seniors learn with their friends.

 3. Multi-language support
-Old buddies may not be as comfortable in English language.
-So to ease out the navigation through our app, we have thought of providing multi-language support like in Hindi.
+Some of our old buddies may not be as comfortable communicating in the English language.
+So to ease out the navigation through our app, we will be providing multi-language support in various languages such as Hindi, Bengali and Marathi.

 Overall, the future scope for Aging Together is exciting, with the potential to further revolutionize the way we think about senior care and support.
 As technology continues to evolve, the app will undoubtedly continue to innovate and adapt, providing seniors with even more personalized and responsive services.